Laura Hernandez

 Laura Hernandez is an American associate professor of dairy science at the University of Wisconsin–Madison who studies endocrinology and lactation, especially that of dairy cows.
 Hernandez aims to apply the findings from the ungulates to humans having issues with breastfeeding.

 Career

 Hernandez grew up in El Paso, Texas.
-Initially she studied at Iowa State University, however she transferred to New Mexico State University where she completed her masters in animal science and toxicology.
+Initially she studied at Iowa State University, however she transferred to New Mexico State University where she completed her master's degree in animal science and toxicology.
 She started her PhD in 2005 at the University of Arizona with mammary gland physiologist Bob Collier.
 Hernandez joined the University of Wisconsin–Madison in 2011.
 Hernandez once embarked on a sabbatical for six months in order to become a clinical lactation consultant, and she also demonstrates at the annual Wisconsin 'Cow College' at University of Wisconsin–Extension designed to educate members of the dairy farm community about the science of cow lactation.
 In 2014 she was given the Alfred Toepfer Faculty Fellow Award by her department for her promising work as an assistant professor, and in 2017 the American Dairy Science Association (ASDA) awarded her an ASDA Foundation Scholar Award.